Blog

 How Much Protein Do Women Really Need?

 Protein has become one of the most confusing—and frankly overcomplicated—topics in nutrition.
 On one end, you have low-protein recommendations that leave women under-fueled.
 On the other, a booming industry of powders, bars, and synthetic “high-protein” foods that barely resemble real nutrition.
 Let’s simplify this.
-First: Protein Needs Are Not One-Size-Fits-All How much protein you need depends on several variables: Your age Your activity level Your body composition Your metabolic health Whether you’re pregnant or breastfeeding The standard minimum [...]
+First: Protein Needs Are Not One-Size-Fits-All How much protein you need depends on several variables: Your age Your activity level Your body composition Your metabolic health Whether you’re pregnant or breastfeeding It's really tough, but [...]

 Do We Still Need Breast Exams?
 Rethinking Screening in a High-Tech Era